-In fact, Genealogy of Bourbon Whisky is the name of an article which appeared on April 26, 1872 in the Public Ledger of Memphis, TN.
-It was a reprint of an article which appeared, presumably the same year, in the St. Louis Republican.
-You can read the Memphis one here.
+In fact, “Genealogy of Bourbon Whisky” was the name of a story that appeared on April 26, 1872 in the Public Ledger of Memphis, TN.
+It reprinted an article that had appeared, presumably the same year, in another newspaper, St. Louis Republican.
+You can read the Memphis article here.

 Genealogy of Bourbon Whisky